TristanBarlow/comp150-cpd/README.md

 ## Week 11 ##
 So comes the second to last week of term and the 11th week since I started programming.
 If I were asked my greatest weakness, I would have to reply creative tunnel vision.
 By this I mean when I find a solution to a problem, I don’t take time to step back and think of alternatives ‘better’ solutions I always run with the first solution that works.
 I have found that this sometimes causes my work to be poorly structured/optimised.
 Before implementing any solution spending at least a few minutes to step back and asses’ other routes will be effective in improving the quality of my work.

+#CPD Semester-2

+##Week-1
+For the first official week of lecture our team decide to meet every day at ten in the morning, if timetables permitted.
+After the long break over christmas I found myself struggling to get back into the work routine.
+To help readjust myself to a working schedule I will wake up early and begin work at 9:00 on my days off.
+I believe by doing this I will be more productive and I can benefit my team more as I will be up and ready to work at the scheduled meeting times.

+##Week-2
+This week, after making more effort to wake up on time and get back into a solid routine, I could more easily focus on providing functionality to our group project.
+One hurdle I found myself encountering was a lack of understanding of aspects of our game network.
+In particular where the call to kill the slimes was being handled.
+This slowed my work down as I had to ask my peer how and where it was being done.
+To remedy this I will take notes during meetings which discuss important functions like the one mentioned above.

+##Week-3
+This week started the second sprint of our project.
+I found with a better understand of the architecture of our game I was able to implement a PvP area into our game with minimal dependencies.
+The greatest challenge this week came from a disruption to prior weeks workflow.
+More specifically working on content over the weekend which was, at the same time being implemented by one of my peers.
+From now on I will double check on trello and via direct messages what everyone will be working on over the weekend to stop this waste of resources.

+##Week-4
+Similar to last week my misunderstanding of the workflow had caused a potential delay with the production of our game.
+In previous weeks I would ask the game designers of our group what they would like to see next implemented in the game.
+I would then try my best to do it.
+However, others in the group disagreed with game designers and felt my attentions would be better spent on other functionality.
+To improve this I will only begin work on functionality I know at least the majority believe should be in the game.